Screening for Sparse Online Learning: Safe screening for sparse regularization

-There are several ground rules for constructing a safe region $\Zz$, which are \begin{itemize} \item The supreme of dual norm over the region $\sup_{Z\in \Zz} \Omega_g^D(Z)$ is easy to compute; \item The size of the safe region should be as small as possible: as the most trivial safe region is the whole space which screens out nothing, while the best one is $\Zz = \{\zmstar\}$ which screens out all useless features. \end{itemize} In the literature, various safe regions are proposed: the simplest safe region is the {\em safe sphere}, proposed in the very first safe screening work \cite{ghaoui2010safe} and several others \cite{liu2014safe,ndiaye2015gap,ndiaye2017gap}.
-Other safe regions include dual polytope projection safe sphere \cite{wang2013lasso} and {\em safe dome} \cite{xiang2016screening}.
+{ }There are several ground rules for constructing a safe region $\Zz$: \begin{itemize} \item The supremum of the dual norm over the safe region, \ie $\sup_{Z\in \Zz} \Omega_g^D(Z)$, is easy to compute. \item The size of the safe region should be as small as possible: as the most trivial safe region is the whole space which screens out nothing, while the best one is $\Zz = \{\zmstar\}$ which screens out all useless features. \end{itemize}

-There are also different approaches to apply safe screening: static screening \cite{ghaoui2010safe}, sequential screening \cite{ghaoui2010safe} and dynamic screening \cite{ndiaye2015gap,ndiaye2017gap}.
-For {\em static safe screening}, screening is only implemented as a pre-processing of data, so the amount of discarded features are fixed, and it is very crucial to construct a good safe region such that the amount of discarded features is as many as possible.
-If we have a finite sequence of regularization parameter $\lambda_{j}$ for $ j=0, ..., J$ such that Then static screening can be applied to each $\lambda_j$ which results in sequential screening.
+In the literature, various safe regions have been proposed.
+The very first safe screening work by~\cite{ghaoui2010safe} introduced the idea of static screening and sequential screening.
+For {static safe screening}, screening is only implemented as a pre-processing of data, hence it is crucial to construct a good safe region such that the amount of discarded features is as many as possible.
+If we have a finite sequence of regularization parameter $\lambda_{j}$ for $ j=0, ..., J$ such that $\lambda_0 \geq \lambda_1 \geq \cdots \geq \lambda_J = \lambda $.
+Then static screening can be applied to each $\lambda_j$ which results in sequential screening.
 For both static and sequential screening, the volume of the safe regions is always bounded way from $0$ which limits the potential of screening.
-Lastly, dynamic screening combines both screening rule and numerical methods such that the constructed safe regions are parameterized by the sequence generated by the numerical scheme.
+In addition to the safe region proposed in~\cite{ghaoui2010safe}, other safe regions include dual polytope projection safe sphere~\cite{wang2013lasso} and { safe dome}~\cite{xiang2016screening}.
+Dynamic screening rules were later proposed in~\cite{ndiaye2015gap,ndiaye2017gap}, where they combine screening rules and numerical methods such that the constructed safe regions are generated by the sequence of the numerical scheme.
 As a result, the safe region can eventually converge to the dual certificate and screen out all useless features.
+Our approach will follow the idea of dynamic screening.